sockeqwe/AdapterDelegates/README.md

   }
 }
 ```
+#### AbsListItemAdapterDelegate

-Also you may have noticed that you often have to write boilerplate code to cast items and ViewHolders when working with list of items as apapters dataset source.
+Also you may have noticed that you often have to write boilerplate code to cast items and ViewHolders when working with list of items as adapters dataset source.
 `AbsListItemAdapterDelegate` can help you here.
 Let's take this class to create a `CatListItemAdapterDelegate` similar to the `CatAdapterDelegate` from top of this page but without the code for casting items.

 ```java